What makes a good customer service

 With this approach, it’s essential that the support teams have procedures in place to pass on any feedback or learnings to the relevant teams across the company.

 There’s no one-size-fits-all solution to making customer service work across every department of every company.
-Whether you take the traditional approach or an “all hands on” approach, the key thing to remain mindful of is how you can utilise the learnings from customer support across all areas of the business.
+Whether you take the traditional approach or an “all hands on” approach, the key thing to remain mindful of is how you can utilize the learnings from customer support across all areas of the business.